HenriqueProj/TIL_Compiler/README.md

 # TIL compiler

-At the beginning of development, the repository contains source code for the Simple language in which all references to Simple have been replaced with TIL.
+Project of the 2023/24 Compilers Course.
+Consists of a compiler for the language TIL.

 The steps to develop a full TIL compiler imply the adaptation of:
 * the scanner (`til_scanner.l`)